-Interfacial Tension and Choice of Solvent.
 In addition to evaporation rate, interfacial tension may play a role in the emulsion-templating of supercrystals.
-While maintaining a constant temperature, we decrease the interfacial tension by increasing the surfactant concentration in the continuous phase from 6 to 60 mg/mL.
-Doing so results in remarkably sharper reflections and therefore in significantly higher crystallinity, from $X \approx 61\%$ to 80%, and average crystalline grain size from $\xi \approx 241$ nm to 497 nm, while leaving the type of crystalline structure and volume fraction unaltered (Figure 3a).
-The interfacial tension represents the energetic cost of the interface per unit area; therefore, a decrease in the interfacial tension will result in a more deformable liquid/liquid interface.
+While maintaining a constant temperature, we decrease the interfacial tension by increasing the surfactant concentration in the continuous phase from 6 to 60mg/mL.
+Doing so results in remarkably sharper reflections, and therefore in significantly higher crystallinity, from $X \approx 61\%$ to 80%, and average crystalline grain size, from $\xi \approx 241nm$ to 497nm, while leaving the type of crystalline structure and volume fraction unaltered (Fig. 3a).
+The interfacial tension represents the energetic cost of the interface per unit area, therefore decreasing the interfacial tension will result in a more deformable liquid/liquid interface.
 We speculate that this more flexible interface more efficiently accommodates the growing crystallite, thus leading to overall larger crystals.